-Nolte: Softening Us up for 'Great Reset' Climate Lockdowns
+Nolte: Softening Us Up for 'Great Reset' Climate Lockdowns

 The corporate media want to cancel Thanksgiving while they are out proving they don’t believe the coronavirus is a serious threat by championing left-wing riots, left-wing protests, and celebrations for Joe Biden.

-It’s like Global Warming… Look at all the people who claim the planet is warming, who tell us we are going to have to give up our freedom, but who do not themselves behave as if they believe planet is warming — who do things like move to the very same coasts they tell us will soon flood if you and I don’t give up meat and air conditioning.
+It’s like Global Warming… Look at all the people who claim the planet is warming, who tell us we are going to have to give up our freedom, but who do not themselves behave as if they believe the planet is warming — who do things like move to the very same coasts they tell us will soon flood if you and I don’t give up meat and air conditioning.

 Watch the highlights from this week's Great Reset call.
 Featuring expert insight from @borgebrende, @AbiyAhmedAli, @gilliantett, @zahidi and more.